 Home-based rehabilitation

-People may need help restoring and maintaining their activity, health and quality of life.
+People may need help regaining and maintaining engagement, health and quality of life.
 Through home-based rehabilitation, people receive training and counseling to suit their needs.
 The rehabilitation is largely carried out at the users’ home or in their local environment.

 Do I qualify for home-based rehabilitation?

-Home-based rehabilitation is for people who have applied for home support or residential care when the assessment shows that the rehabilitation will likely be successful.
+Home-based rehabilitation is for people who have applied for home support or home nursing when the assessment shows that the rehabilitation will likely be successful.

 What is offered?